MoiraCorp/Company-Default-Prediction-DLMM-Internal-Rating-Model-in-R/steps/step12/dataprep/README.md

 Ex: wcs2trainL <- cbind(wcs2train$BADGOOD, wcs2train.ratios)

-In order to compare method results on an objective ground, one needs also to process the same datatable as the authors From Page 188, the author signals that he is using the datatable: W_CS_1_AnalysisSampleDataSet_8MDA.sav
+In order to compare method results on an objective ground, one needs also to process the same datatable as the authors From Page 188, the authors signal that they are using the datatable: W_CS_1_AnalysisSampleDataSet_8MDA.sav

 > library(haven)
 > wcs2train8MDA <- read_sav("C:/Projets_En_Cours/AI_MTPL/UCI_Internal_Ratings/SPSS-PASW/W_CS_1_AnalysisSampleDataSet_8MDA.sav ")